Kroger: Supermarket Petroleum Group

 Since 1998, Kroger has added fuel centers in the parking lots of its supermarkets.
 More recently, the company has begun opening standalone fuel centers, often near stores whose parking lots could not accommodate a fuel center.
 As of Q2 2022, Kroger operated 1,629 supermarket fuel centers.

 In 2006, Kroger introduced a new common logo for all of its convenience store chains that is now also used at the fuel centers of all of its supermarket chains—a rhombus with a white, stylized image of the continental United States in the center bordered by four colored areas: dark blue representing the Pacific Ocean, red representing Canada, green representing the Atlantic Ocean, and yellow representing the Gulf of Mexico.
 This logo is also still used at the convenience stores that were sold to EG Group in 2018.

 Kroger Personal Finance

 Kroger Personal Finance was introduced in 2007 to offer branded Visa cards, mortgages, home equity loans, pet, renter's and home insurance, identity theft protection, and wireless services.
 In 2017, MasterCard became the network for Kroger's newly branded 1-2-3 REWARDS credit card issued by U.S. Bank.
 In 2019, Kroger banned the use of Visa credit cards (but not debit cards) at two of its subsidiary chains: Foods Co.
 Supermarkets and Smiths, citing rising costs from premium cards.
+In July 2026, it was announced the Kroger Mastercard would be discontinued and existing users would be transitioned automatically to a new card offered by U.S. Bank.